7 Best Muscle Building Foods

 How many calories do I need to gain muscle?

-Most individuals require a moderate calorie surplus (250–500 extra calories daily) combined with progressive resistance training.
+Most individuals require a moderate calorie surplus of 250–500 calories per day combined with progressive resistance training to support steady muscle growth.

-What is the best protein source for muscle growth?
+What is the best dietary protein source for muscle growth?

-Complete protein sources — such as dairy, beef, eggs, and quality whey protein — support muscle protein synthesis effectively.
+Complete protein sources such as dairy, eggs, beef, poultry, fish, and whey protein are highly effective because they contain all essential amino acids required for muscle protein synthesis.

 Should I avoid fats when bulking?